Download the "Zello Walkie Talkie" app on your smartphone:

 REVOZPORT - Composite parts

-In addition to these bespoke components, a range of off-the-shelf articles will be used like mountain bike hydraulic brakes, batteries, electric motors, speed controllers, mirrors and even a radio & telemetry system.
+In addition to these bespoke components, a range of off-the-shelf articles were used like mountain bike hydraulic brakes, batteries, electric motors, speed controllers, a micro switch, mirrors and even a radio & telemetry system.
+The latter is based on an open source software connected to a smartphone directly fixed to the steering wheel so that data are diplayed to the driver.

-Chainreaction team's current car weighs approximately 75kg.
-We are confident that "baby 424" weight will be around 62.5kg which is comparable to the top team's prototypes.
+Chainreaction team's previous car weighed approximately 75 kg.
+Baby 424 weight is around 66 kg which is comparable to the top team's prototypes.
 Some ideas to reduce it even further are already in our mind and could lead to some updates ahead of the following season.